-Research is an important component of the education of Schmid College of Science students.
-While most universities reserve research opportunities for graduate students, the Schmid College of Science challenges students, both undergraduate and graduate, to become members of their intellectual communities by engaging in collaborative research with faculty mentors.
-In addition to providing students with opportunities to engage in faculty mentored research, the College of Science also provides opportunities for students to work with local businesses and agencies as student interns, and to become involved in community outreach through clubs and volunteer work.
+Research is an important component of the education of Schmid College of Science and Technology students.
+While most universities reserve research opportunities for graduate students, the Schmid College of Science and Technology challenges students, both undergraduate and graduate, to become members of their intellectual communities by engaging in collaborative research with faculty mentors.
+In addition to providing students with opportunities to engage in faculty mentored research, the Schmid College of Science and Technology also provides opportunities for students to work with local businesses and agencies and with national labs such as the Jet Propulsion Laboratory as student interns and graduate assistants, and to become involved in community outreach through clubs and volunteer work.
+The support of industry for the vision of the College materializes in a variety of ways, such funding to support students in their pursuit of studies (such as Allegran, Ingram Micro, DRS, etc.), funding for special meetings and workshops (such as Bank of America, Edison, PowerPlus!, etc.), as well as in-kind and network support (such as OCTANe, Orange County Business Council, etc.).

-Schmid College is home of the Center of Excellence in Applied, Computational, and Fundamental Science (ACFS).
-The Center of Excellence in ACFS is lead by Dr. Menas Kafatos, an internationally renowned expert in astrophysics, earth systems science, hazards and global change, and computational science.
-It includes Dr. Yakir Aharonov, the Wolf Prize-winning physicist and frequent Nobel nominee, and several interdisciplinary faculty with a strong background in computational science and quantum physics.
-The Center uses an interdisciplinary approach to addressing issues related to hazards and the environment, regional and global change, health, and biomedical techniques and technologies.
-The Center complements Schmid College's already existing strengths in biology, chemistry, mathematics, psychology, and physical therapy.
+Schmid College of Science and Technology is home of the Center of Excellence in Applied, Computational, and Fundamental Science (ACFS).
+The Center of Excellence in ACFS is lead by Dr. Menas Kafatos, an internationally renowned expert in astrophysics, earth systems science, hazards, quantum physics, global change, and computational science.
+It includes physicist Dr. Yakir Aharonov-a National Medal of Science recipient, Wolf Prize winner, and frequent Nobel nominee-and several interdisciplinary faculty with strong backgrounds in computational science, applications of science and technology, abd theory including and quantum physics.
+The Centers complement the educational mission of the College and use interdisciplinary approaches to addressing issues related to hazards and the environment, regional and global change, health, and biomedical techniques and technologies, as well as foundations of mathematics and quantum theory.
+As such, the Centers complement Schmid College's already existing strengths in biology, chemistry, mathematics, psychology, and physical therapy.
+The total funding from external grants exceeds \$7.4M, which constitutes more than 58% of all external funding for the University.

-Schmid College distinguishes itself by its commitment to engage undergraduate students in groundbreaking, interdisciplinary research and to support and encourage faculty to work across disciplines and schools.
+Schmid College distinguishes itself by its commitment to engage undergraduate and graduate students in groundbreaking, interdisciplinary research and to support and encourage faculty to work across disciplines and schools.
 Modern science by its nature cuts across different fields and is global in nature.
 A vision for the future requires bold steps to give our students the opportunities they need to not just obtain a good education but also to have the training to compete in an ever more competitive, global world; while at the same time preserving and enhancing the excellence of Chapman that is based on focused, individualized study.
+Since modern science is by its nature global, the College pursues opportunities of collaboration with international institutions and memoranda of understanding with a variety of other universities.